Fishjam0422/Fishjam0422/README.md

 ## Heya :3

-I have no idea how to navigate github cause im a chud, just look at my strawpage <3 I really love my gf :p
+I have no idea how to navigate github cause im a chud, just look at my strawpage <3 and uhh I really love my gf!!
 <!--
 **Fishjam0422/Fishjam0422** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.